igor47/blog/projects/unicorn-nginx.md

 pid APP_PATH + "/tmp/pid/unicorn.pid"
 {% endhighlight %}

-Unicorn is ready!
+Our Unicorn is ready!

 ## Rainbow magic

-Start Nginx, how this is done depends on your OS.
-Then start Unicorn:
+Start the Nginx deamon, how this is done depends on your OS.
+And then start Unicorn:

 {% highlight bash %}
 $ unicorn_rails -c /var/www/unicorn/config/unicorn.rb -D
 {% endhighlight %}

 `-D` deamonizes it. `-c` should be pretty obvious; it specifies the configuration.
-In production you will probably want to pass `-E production` as well to run the app. in the production environment.
+In production you will probably want to pass `-E production` as well to run the app in the production environment.

 That's it!
 Visiting [localhost](http://localhost) should take you to the Rails default page.

-You've been served by Unicorn magic!

 [tomayko]: http://tomayko.com/writings/unicorn-is-unix
 [gconfig]: http://gist.github.com/206253